ABOUT Athena, The Academy for Mental Health and Well-Being

 BA Counselling & Psychotherapy.

 Cindy O'Connor has a BA in Counselling & Psychotherapy and an MA in Supervisory Practice.
-She is currently a Third Year Doctoral candidate in DCU and is researching "Therapists Experiences of Witnessing the Physical Manifestations of Self-Injury".
+She is currently in her final year Doctoral candidate in DCU and is researching "Therapists Experiences of Witnessing the Physical Manifestations of Self-Injury".

 Cindy has worked as Chief Clinical Officer with Pieta House for the past 13 years and has been instrumental in developing the Clinical side of the service.
 Cindy was the first employee of Pieta and co-authored the Pieta House Suicide Intervention Model that is used by all Pieta House therapists.
 She also devised and delivered bespoke training workshops in the area of suicide, self-harm and mental health and has been a guest lecturer in DIT, UCD and Trinity Colleges.